Fathan-Akbar-Nur-Habibi/WeatherAPP-Task2/README.md

 Open POSTMAN and create a workspace to test the backend Weather App.

 Enter the localhost URL according to the CRUD method you want to test.
-(The required URL can be found in the GIF video above).
+(The required URL can be found in the GIF video).

 ### 📝 **Testing the API with POSTMAN**